metaphacts/metaphacts-etl-pipeline/docs/Concepts.md

 Unstructured data includes documents like emails, PDF files, images, scanned paper documents, etc. which generally do not make the contained information available in a machine readable format.
 Reading, parsing, understanding, and converting unstructured data is a difficult task and often approached using machine learning (ML) techniques like Optical Character Recognition (OCR), Name Entity Recognition (NER), text classification, or Entity  Linking (EL) using services or libraries like [SpaCy](https://en.wikipedia.org/wiki/SpaCy).

-In this blueprint, only structured data is considered.
+In this document, only structured data is considered.

 ### Source Data Formats